haskellcamargo/pragmatic-functional-javascript/roots-of-the-evil.md

 ### True, false ...and null!?

 Unless you have a **very** good excuse, don't return `null` when all you need to do is giving a simple boolean answer.
 First thing: `null` is not `false`, `null` is the absence of value, and in this case we don't have a boolean representation, but a three-state model.
-Booleans should never be nullable.
+Booleans should never be nullable \(or they aren't booleans at all\) ─ and `null` is not the same as `false` and not even supposed to be.

 ## Mutability can kill your hamster